charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### PyTorch Implementation Strategy

-1. **Baseline Model**: A larger, established Transformer architecture loaded from a standard library (e.g., Hugging Face).
+1. **Baseline Model**: A larger, established Transformer architecture loaded from a standard library (e.g., Hugging Face) (GPT2).
-2. **Custom Attention Module**: Replace the default attention with a mechanism that only processes a subset of tokens, with learnable parameters dictating which tokens matter most.
+2. **Custom Attention Module**: Replace the default attention with a mechanism that uses a weighted combination of attention masks and learnable parameters dictating which tokens matter most.
 We also experiment using techniques from NSA or the Performer in the custom attention module.

 - Native Sparse Attention: implement hierarchical attention with compressed tokens, selective attention, and sliding window with a GPT2 model
 - Performer: implement a Performer using the base GPT2 model, replacing the attention layer with a kernel-based linear attention module (e.g., FAVOR+, and potentially later causal FAVOR+).